 name cannot by the name of a piece specifier, like

 rook Rook bishop Bishop ... x y z // but not a or b $R $foo RR foo Foo this_is_a_legal_variable_nameVariable names beginning with the characters

 __CQLare reserved by CQL.

-Variable valuesThere are four types of variables: numeric variables, set variables, piece variables and position variables.
+Variable valuesThere are five types of variables: numeric variables, set variables, piece variables, string variables and position variables.
 Once assigned, a variable cannot change its type.

-In addition, numeric variables can be either persistent or normal: persistent values retain their value between games.
+In addition, numeric, string, and set variables can be either persistent@ or normal: persistent values retain their value between games.

 A variable must have been assigned a value before the variable is used, and (except for persistent variables) the value of a variable is unassigned before CQL begins parsing of a new game.